Numbered street: Calgary

-Avenues in the Municipal District of Foothills No. 31, south of the city are numbered as they would be if they were in the city (with quadrant omitted).
+Avenues in the Municipal District of Foothills No. 31 south of Calgary are numbered as they would be if they were in the city (with quadrant omitted).
 However, the basis for numbered streets in the Municipal District of Foothills (the "zero" street) is the Fifth Meridian (114° west), approximately 3 km east of Calgary's Centre Street.
 Streets are then numbered east and west with 16 streets for each one-mile grid road – or one street number per 100 m.
 This leads to situations at the south city limit where the street number changes (e.g. 85 Street SW changes to 144 Street W).
 The impetus for this came originally from emergency response groups, such as fire departments and police.

 Rocky View County, which surrounds Calgary to the east, west and north, uses a different system of road numbers based on the Alberta Township System for land surveys.
 In Rocky View, range roads run north–south and are numbered in 1 mi (the boundary of one survey section) increments west from the nearest survey range line (e.g. Range Road 51 is 1 mile west of the east edge of Range 5 west of the 5th Meridian).
 Township roads are east–west roads numbered in similar increments north of survey township lines (e.g. Township Road 264 is 4 miles north of the south edge of Township 26).
 Addressing is based on the distance west or north from the nearest crossroad (e.g. 264054 Range Road 51 would be north of Township Road 264).
 Roads ending in 0 are on their respective range or township lines.
 Suffixed roads (e.g. ending with an "A", "B", etc...) are between section lines (e.g. along "quarter" lines which split the 640-acre sections into smaller quarter-sections).

 Edmonton

 The city of Edmonton's grid system is similar in nature to Calgary's, except that the two roads designated at the "center" of Edmonton were numbered 101st (Jasper) Avenue and 101st (Main) Street.
 This was done to eliminate the possibility that the city would have quadrants as Calgary does.
 The gradual expansion of the city now extends it east and south of what is 1st (Meridian) Street and 1st (Quadrant) Avenue.
-As such, most of the city is officially located in the northwest quadrant, but common practice is to not refer to the quadrant unless the address being mentioned is not located in the northwest quadrant.
+As a result, most of the city is officially in the northwest quadrant, but common practice is to not refer to the quadrant unless the address being mentioned is not in the northwest quadrant.
 The city limits do not yet extend into where the southeast quadrant would be located, meaning addresses will be post-fixed with either NW, SW, or NE.